 Store in a covered container.
 This product does not require refrigeration.
 It is non-toxic.

 Baking and Painting Your Playdough Figures

-When your child makes some particularly memorable figures, sculptures that he or she would like to keep, bake them in a 250 degree oven until they harden.
+When your child makes some particularly memorable figures or sculptures that he or she would like to keep, bake them in a 250-degree oven until they harden.
 (Baking times will vary depending on the size of the objects baked, from 20 to 30 minutes.
 They won’t bake through but the heat of the oven will put a hard case on them and preserve them.
 In time they will dry completely and be as hard as a rock.